Explore Ohio State Online Degrees and Certificates

 Yes!
 Ohio State’s online Master of Educational Studies, Applied Behavior Analysis (ABA) is designed for working professionals.
 Courses are fully online and mostly asynchronous, so you can complete your assignments and view lectures on a schedule that fits your work and personal life.
 Many students also complete their required supervised fieldwork at their current place of employment.

-Yes.
-As an ABAI-accredited program, The Ohio State University’s MA in Applied Behavior Analysis meets the coursework and degree requirements to qualify to take the Board Certified Behavior Analyst® (BCBA) exam.
-Additionally, this program allows students to accrue the required BCBA supervised field experience hours, which can often be completed at their place of employment.
+As an ABAI-accredited program, graduates of The Ohio State University’s MA in Applied Behavior Analysis meet the coursework and degree requirements to sit for the Board Certified Behavior Analyst® (BCBA®) exam under Pathway 1.
+Additionally, this program allows students to accrue some BCBA-supervised field experience hours as part of the curriculum, which can often be completed at their place of employment.